 When you are finished shopping, simply complete your order and choose whether to pay by secure online card payment or send a cheque to us by post.

-When you complete your order you may choose whether to pay by secure online card payment, by PayPal, bank transfer (BACS) or send a cheque by post.
+When you complete your order you may choose whether to pay by secure online card payment, bank transfer (BACS) or send a cheque by post.
 Orders are only despatched when full payment has been received.

 If paying by cheque you should print a copy of the order confirmation you receive by e-mail and enclose this with your payment.
 Your order will normally be held for seven days so ensure you send you cheque or bank transfer payment promptly to avoid your order being cancelled.